 According to Pew Research Center, 72% of adults in the United States alone reported using social media in 2021.
 And according to a 2018 study, about 70% of the participants admitted to using social media before bed.
 So you’ve probably heard a lot about social media’s possible detrimental effects on mental health, whether you’ve only recently started using it or have been active there for years.
 But social media isn’t always a bad thing, despite what many people might think.

 Social media and mental health has been a contentious topic in recent years.
-It’s critical to comprehend the effects of social media on mental health on our wellbeing because we are always checking our phones, scrolling through our social media feeds, and comparing our lives to those of others.
+It’s critical to comprehend the effects that social media has on our mental health on our wellbeing because we are always checking our phones, scrolling through our social media feeds, and comparing our lives to those of others.

 The negative impacts of social media are difficult to overlook, ranging from increased social isolation and cyberbullying to comparison and jealousy.
 But it’s not all bad news; social media can also improve our mental health by increasing connectivity and providing access to resources.
 In order to manage their impact and enhance our general wellbeing, regulating the effects of social media on our mental health is essential.